 The UK does not have a single mining law or code, and the extraction of minerals is subject to the UK’s mineral planning process.
 Mining activities are administered by a local authority body designated the mineral Planning Authority (MPA).
 Mining and quarrying companies pay corporation tax (CT) on their profits at the standard rate.
 Profits from upstream and downstream activities are not separated, and companies pay a single amount of CT on profits.
 Capital allowances are a feature of business taxation in the UK and apply to CT and income tax.
 The main allowance which is commonly relevant for companies carrying on mining and quarrying activities is Mineral Extraction Allowance (MEA).

-The Oil & Gas Authority (OGA) regulates the licensing of exploration and development of the UK’s offshore and onshore oil and gas resources, carbon storage, gas storage and unloading activities.
-The OGA has discretion in the granting of licenses to help ensure the economic recovery of the UK’s oil and gas resources, while supporting the drive to net zero carbon by 2050.
-The OGA publishes current oil and gas licenses under their Petroleum e-business assignments and relinquishment system (PEARS).
+The North Sea Transition Authority (NSTA) regulates the licensing of exploration and development of the UK’s offshore and onshore oil and gas resources, carbon storage, gas storage and unloading activities.
+The NSTA has discretion in the granting of licenses to help ensure the economic recovery of the UK’s oil and gas resources, while supporting the drive to net zero carbon by 2050.
+The NSTA publishes current oil and gas licenses under their Petroleum e-business assignments and relinquishment system (PEARS).

 As mineral rights are vest in landowners rather than the state (apart from oil, gas, coal, gold and silver), there is no single, national licensing system for the exploration and extraction of minerals.